AI Use Cases/Law Firms

 Why this breaks down without billing system integration

 Generic eDiscovery AI tools optimize search or review in isolation but don't connect to Elite 3E, Aderant, or Clio.
 Without that integration, eDiscovery spend still has to be manually reconciled against matter budgets, and cost overruns surface after the damage is done.
-The closed-loop between discovery execution and firm economics is the operational difference-absent it, you've automated tagging but not profitability management.
+The closed loop between discovery execution and firm economics is the operational difference - without it, you've automated tagging but not profitability management.

 3. 3